Laos Travel FAQ

 Larb

-What are the best travel tips for children in Laos?
+What are the best tips when traveling with children in Laos?

-Laos has two seasons: dry, and rainy (wet) season, with the temperature ranging from 15 to 30 degrees C. Since temperatures can vary from very hot to a sudden rainstorm, bring an umbrella and layer their clothing, ready for any weather changes.
+Laos has two seasons: dry, and rainy (wet) season, with the temperature ranging from 15 to 30°C. Since temperatures can vary from very hot to a sudden rainstorm, bring an umbrella and layer your clothing, ready for any weather changes.

 2. Keep water handy

-Laos’s wet season ranges from May to August, with the temperature ranging from 25 to 36 degrees C. your car should have air conditioning.
+Laos’s wet season ranges from May to August, with the temperature ranging from 25 to 36°C. your car should have air conditioning.
 Bottled water is also useful to have on excursions because you will be walking a lot and there aren’t many places to buy water near the sites, temples, and pagodas.

 3. A stroller and some familiar items are helpful for travel with children